LeMilenov/lexicographic-dictionary-tree-java/README.md

 Manipulate a list of words with a binary tree in java
 # launch the project
 1- download the project files
-2- run the main file.
+2- run the main file (lexicographic-dictionary-tree-java/src/main/java/lexicoTree/Main.java)
 # options
 1- you can Load/ Save a list of word with this format : word & definition.
    (there is a sample file called dictio.txt in the project.)